eisental/RedstoneChips/howto.md

 Plugin commands
 ----------------

- - `/rc-list` Prints a list of activated chips on the server.
-The id number shown on the list can be used with other commands.
+- `/rc-list` - Prints a list of active chips including their id numbers and locations.
- - `/rc-classes` Prints a list of installed circuit classes.
+- `/rc-classes` - Prints a list of installed circuit classes.
- - `/rc-channels` Lists currently used transmitter/receiver broadcast channels.
- - `/rc-pin` Point your cross at one of the pins and enter the command to get the current state of the pin and its index.
-You have to point to the block where redstone current actually flows.
-That is, you need to point at levers, buttons or redstone wire and not at the output / input blocks.
- - `/rc-debug` Register a player as a debugger for a specific circuit.
-Point your cross at one of the circuit blocks and enter the command.
-The plugin will now send you debug messages from this circuit.
-Enter `/redchips-debug off` while pointing, to stop debugging.
+- `/rc-prefs` - Allows to see and change the plugin's preferences.
+Use the command with no arguments to list all preferences values.
+      To change a specific value use /rc-prefs <pref key> <new value>.
+- `/rc-debug` - Register yourself to receive debug messages from a chip.
+Use by either pointing towards the circuit you wish to debug or by using /rc-debug <chip id> if you have admin priviliges.
+To stop receiving debug messages from the chip use /rc-debug off or /rc-debug <chip id> off.
+To stop receiving debug messages from any circuit use /rc-debug alloff
+- `/rc-pin` - Prints information about a chip pin - it's pin number, type and current state.
+Point towards an output lever or input redstone source to use.
- - `/rc-destroy` Destroys a circuit and turns all of its blocks into air.
+- `/rc-destroy` - Destroys a circuit and turns all of its blocks into air.
 Point at a block of the circuit you wish to destroy and enter the command.
 This command is disabled by default.
-To enable it use `/redchips-prefs enableDestroyCommand true`
+To enable it use /rc-prefs enableDestroyCommand true.
- - `/rc-break` Deactivates a circuit w/o removing its blocks.
-Point at a block of the circuit or for admins, enter the circuit's id number as an argument.
-Right-click the chip sign to reactivate it.
+- `/rc-break` - Deactivates a circuit without removing its blocks.
+Point at a block of the circuit or enter the chip's id number as an argument if you have admin priviliges.
- - `/rc-reset` Reactivates a circuit.
-To use, point at a block of the circuit and enter the command.
-It's very useful if you've made changes to the chip structure and want to quickly update it or if you made changes to the sign arguments without destroying the sign.
+- `/rc-type` - Used for sending text or numbers to supporting circuits.
+Check the relevant circuit documentation for more information.
+- `/rc-reset` - Reactivates a circuit, applying any changes made to the sign with sign edit commands.
+Use by pointing towards the circuit or by using the chip's id number as an argument if you have admin priviliges.
+- `/rc-channels` - Prints a list of currently used wireless broadcast channels.
- - `/rc-info` Prints a lot of information about the current state of a circuit.
-To use, point at a block of the circuit and enter the command.
+- `/rc-info` - Prints a lot of useful information about a chip.
+Point at a block of the chip you wish to get info about or use the chip's id number as an argument.
- - `/rc-prefs` Prints preferences.
-See below for a list of preference keys.
- - `/rc-prefs key` Prints one preference key: value pair.
- - `/rc-prefs key value` Changes the value of a preference key and saves the file.
-Only admins are allowed to use this command.
-     - Example: typing <code>/redchips-prefs chipBlockType glass</code> will change the preferences value and make the plugin immediately expect new chips to have their body made of glass.
+- `/rc-help` - Prints a list or description of all RedstoneChips commands.
+Use /rc-help <command name> to get help about a specific command.

 Preference keys
 ---------------

 ##### Block types - these can be any material name or id.
-- `chipBlockType` - Sets the chip's structure block material (`SANDSTONE` by default).
 - `inputBlockType` - Sets the input indicator block material (`IRON_BLOCK` by default).
 - `outputBlockType` - Sets the output indicator block material (`GOLD_BLOCK` by default).
 - `interfaceBlockType` - Sets the interface indicator block material (`LAPIS_BLOCK` by default).